oporoke/legiscribe/README.md

 # Legiscribe - AI-Powered Legislative Analysis Platform

 Legiscribe is a modern, AI-driven web application designed to streamline the process of reviewing, understanding, and voting on legislative bills.
-It leverages the power of Google's Gemini models through Genkit to provide users with deep insights into complex legal documents, making the legislative process more transparent and efficient.
+It leverages the power of AI through Genkit to provide users with deep insights into complex legal documents, making the legislative process more transparent and efficient.

 ## Key Features